-The North Front Range region has seen fast growth in recent decades hastened by great outdoor recreational opportunities, sunny weather, and growing economic opportunities.
+The North Front Range region has seen fast growth in recent decades hastened by great outdoor recreational opportunities, climate, and growing economic opportunities.
 Figure 2 shows population growth and Figure 3 shows economic growth for the NFRMPO region between 2015 and 2020.
-Data is obtained as part of the NFRMPO's Land Use Allocation Model from the State Demographers Office (SDO).
+Data is obtained from the State Demography Office (SDO).
 As shown in these charts, the rate of growth in Northern Colorado is higher than what is occurring throughout the State for both population and jobs.

 The population growth rate is slowing, though remains consistently high.
-For jobs, the growth rate is provided by SDO in five-year increments, meaning the number of jobs is interpolated based on anticipated growth.
+For jobs, estimates are provided by SDO in five-year increments, meaning the number of jobs is interpolated based on growth.
 In both cases, the regional growth rate surpasses the Statewide growth rate.